 7. Foster Collaboration Between Dev and Ops

 SRE thrives on collaboration.
 Implement practices that encourage developers and operations staff to work together.
 This could include shared on-call rotations, joint design reviews, and shared responsibility for service reliability.
-This bridges the concepts discussed in SRE vs. DevOps.

 8. Share Knowledge and Successes